Preface:

 The figure below is an example of boxplot of a normally distributed data:

-What we can get from the boxplot?
+What we can infer from the boxplot?

 It shows the distribution of data(feature/column) with the help of a box and whisker(a perpendicular line at both the end of the box).